rforbiodatascience25/group_17_project/README.md

 s235404 - Casper-Tietgen

 Final project for 22100

-We have to discuss if we are going to work in main branch or side branch
+We will try to look at equality in medicine.
+We want to see how much survival rate is dependent on sex,race,education or income level.